310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
 Fuhaha!
-I'm at a climax from start to end![^1] I'll always be charging to the very last moment!
+I'm always at a climax from start to end![^2] I'll always be charging to the very last moment!

 You won't get me with surprise attacks!
 I'm always taking a close look at how your muscles are moving!